Naamapadam: A Large-Scale Named Entity Annotated Data for Indic Languages: Introduction

-\cbullet We utilize parallel translation corpora between English and Indic languages to create NER training corpora by projecting annotations from English sentences to their Indic languages translation.
-This allows for inexpensive creation of data, at scale, while maintaining high-quality.

-\cbullet We show that the projection approach is better than approaches based on zero-shot cross-lingual transfer.
-Hence, we recommend the use of a projection approach when a reasonable amount of parallel corpora is available.
-This is a valid assumption for many mid-resource languages which today lack good NER models.

-\cbullet We create the \dsname test set, containing human-annotated test sets for 8 languages on general domain corpora containing around 1000 sentences per language, that can help in benchmarking NER models for Indic languages.
+\cbullet We create the \dsname test set, containing human-annotated test sets for $9$ languages on general domain corpora, that can help in benchmarking NER models for Indic languages.
 Existing testsets are limited to fewer languages or are domain-specific.

 \cbullet We also train a multilingual NER model, IndicNER, supporting 11 Indic languages.
 Our models achieve more than 80\% F1 score on most languages on the \dsname test set.
+To the best of our knowledge, no publicly available NER models exist for Indian languages.